Diploporita: Ancestry

+Major sub-groups

 There are three major groups of Diploporita that have been traditionally proposed: the Asteroblastida, Glyptosphaeritida, and the Sphaeronitida.
 These three groups, which are markedly different from one another, are found in approximately the same age strata in the Early Ordovician of the Prague Basin.

 Of these proposed groups, only one has been thought to be monophyletic: the Sphaeronitida.
 This group is characterized by short ambulacral feeding grooves and holdfasts that cement directly to a hard substrate, instead of a stem.